eytanes/whatshapAutoFromTelgram/WhatsAppBotFromTelegram/README.md

+               You need to run npm i before using

                doc from chat-api for going further

 **Introduction**